 The EIA proposed a construction/operation dolphin/porpoise monitoring programme be established to evaluate whether the works had any effect on the mammals.
 It has been agreed between HKITP, CEDD and EPD that monitoring of dolphin/porpoise will be conducted by CEDD and the monitoring results will be distributed to HKITP until completion of Government's works in the Penny's Bay Development Area.
 Dredging activities for Penny's Bay Reclamation Stage 2 was completed in December 2005.
 Filling of sand and sorted public fill was also completed on 30 July 2007 and 13 June 2007 respectively.
 Monthly marine ecological monitoring by CEDD was terminated after December 2007 with the approval from EPD.
-The need for continued monitoring of marine mammals by HKITP after the completion of CEDD's works is being discussed with Agriculture, Fisheries and Conservation Department (AFCD).
+The need for continued monitoring of marine mammals by HKITP after the completion of CEDD's works has been agreed with EPD on 27 June 2008, and further monitoring of dolphin/propoise would be continued for one year starting in the next reporting period.
+Marine ecological monitoring will be performed twice per month.